AEC European Platform for Artistic Research in Music (EPARM) 2023

 • 150-word biography

-• Title that effectively summarises the performance for a general audience
+• Title that effectively summarised the performance for a general audience

-• A subtitle that gives the research question/focus area
+• A subtitle that gave the research question/focus area

-• A one-page note on the performance, which will be the basis of the peer-review process and written in a form suitable for distribution to the audience.
-In addition to introducing the performance, this note will:
+• A one-page note on the performance, which was the basis of the peer-review process and written in a form suitable for distribution to the audience.
+In addition to introducing the performance, this note :

-o Clearly articulate the relationship between the performance and the artistic research of which it is an outcome
+o Clearly articulated the relationship between the performance and the artistic research of which it was an outcome

-o Indicate the key questions with which the performance engages
+o Indicated the key questions with which the performance engaged

-All proposals for performances should include a relevant recording (audio or video) of the proposed performer/s.
+All proposals for performances included a relevant recording (audio or video) of the proposed performer/s.

-Performance spaces will contain a grand piano, music stands, and an A/V system with screen and PA.
-Limited additional equipment can be provided on request, such as a mixing desk, stereo speakers, and microphones.
+Performance spaces contained a grand piano, music stands, and an A/V system with screen and PA.
+Limited additional equipment were provided on request, such as a mixing desk, stereo speakers, and microphones.

-For the submission please use the template provided in the Documents section.
+For the submission the template provided in the Documents section was used.

 Peer Review

-A peer review panel composed of the EPARM working group members will select those submissions that will be featured in the EPARM conference.
-The panel will seek additional expert input when necessary.
+A peer review panel composed of the EPARM working group members selected those submissions that were featured in the EPARM conference.
+The panel sought additional expert input when necessary.

 Timetable

-The timetable for this process is as follows:
+The timetable for this process was as follows:

 • 21 November: Circulation of call